mosip/esignet/README.md

 12. db_scripts - Folder contains all the db scripts required to do fresh setup of eSignet module.
 13. db_upgrade_scripts - Folder contains all the db scripts required to upgrade the DB for eSignet module.
 14. docs - Folder contains API documentation and readme doc images.

+`NOTE: All the Verifiable Credential Issuance endpoints are moved to Inji Certify(Inji stack).
+Refer` [Inji Certify repository](https://github.com/mosip/inji-certify)` for more information.`

 ## Databases
 Refer to [SQL scripts](db_scripts).